ZiegAnt/ResearchModule/README.md

 A synthetic data study for a volcanic diatreme structure is planned.
 First a model is generated with GemPy which then will be used for forward calculations in pygimli.

-sp_creation_cone.py: Python script to produce csv-file containing surface points of geologic structures
+Gempy-input: contains surface points and orientations of geologic structures for the Gempy model creation.
+Folder also contains a python script rigenerate these.
+Note that the script creates more information than needed and is therefore not suitable for such a simple geologic model.

-RM_gempy_model_layers.ipynb: Jupyter notebook for creation of gempy model of layered subsurface
+RM_gempy_combined_model.ipynb: Jupyter notebook for creation of gempy model of layered subsurface with a simple volcanic intrusion simulating a diatreme structure.
+The Gempy model is converted to a pygimli mesh and saved as "mesh_combinedmodel.poly".

-RM_gempy_model_diatreme.ipynb: Jupyter notebook for creation of gempy model of daitreme structure